 This is a must-try: Cornstarch is a surprisingly effective way to remove sand from skin.
 Sprinkle it onto exposed skin and watch it do its magic.
 It works by drying skin so sand wipes off easily and painlessly.
 Talc-free baby powder works well too.
 Pack it in your beach bag or leave it in the car to sprinkle on before you all climb in.

 8. Roll your load.

 Bring your wagon or jogging stroller so you don’t have to carry all the baby beach gear you’re bringing.
 Pro tip: Dragging strollers backwards is easier than pushing them forward in the sand.
-Read more about why you need a stroller wagon.

 9. Use a pop-up tent for naps.